ut-ims-robotics/pool-thesis-2023-moveit2-examples/cpp_examples/README.md

 * Demonstration of different goals

 In another terminal, use the following commands for demonstration of different goals.
-Feel free to read the commented code for each example to understand how it works.
+Feel free to read the commented code for each example in src directory to understand how it works.

 **Pose goal** - setting a target pose for the end-effector: